Blake-Madden/tinyexpr-plusplus/README.md

 ## Compile-time options

-By default, TinyExpr does exponentiation from left to right.
+By default, TinyExpr++ does exponentiation from left to right.
 For example:

 `a^b^c == (a^b)^c` and `-a^b == (-a)^b`